 Bleomycin is the chemotherapy drug most commonly used for electrochemotherapy.
-Cisplatin can be used if bleomycin is unsuitable, for example if the maximum safe dose of bleomycin has been exceeded or if there have been unacceptable side effects from bleomycin.
+Cisplatin can be used if bleomycin is unsuitable, for example, if the maximum safe dose of bleomycin has been exceeded or if there have been unacceptable side effects from bleomycin.

 Electrotherapy is delivered using an electroporation system.
-The treatment described here2 uses a Cliniporator™ (IGEA, Modena, Italy), which has been specifically designed for electrochemotherapy and is computer controlled.
+The treatment described here2 uses a Cliniporator™ (IGEA, Modena, Italy), which has been designed for electrochemotherapy and is computer controlled.
 It is approved to use in European Community (EC) countries.
-There are three types of electrode; selection depends on the size and depth of the tumour.
+There are three types of electrode; selection depends on the size and depth of a tumour.
 The dose can be delivered using 5 Hz or 5000 Hz.

 Images supplied by IGEA S.p.A. – Oncology Division

-A electrode plate or needles are applied to the skin surface over the tumour.
+An electrode plate or needles are applied to the skin surface over the tumour.
 Eight pulses of 100 µs are delivered to each site.
 Large tumours may require treatment to multiple sites.
 The electrical pulses cause muscle contractions, so where possible the doctor will grasp the tumour to lift it off underlying muscles.
 Blood stops flowing in the treated area for a few minutes.

 A dressing will be applied if the skin surface is oozing, crusted or bleeding.